 L-30.
 Rare Book Cataloging - Advance Reading List

 Descriptive Cataloging of Rare Materials (Books).
 Washington, D.C.: Library of Congress Cataloging Distribution Service, 3rd printing with corrections, 2011 (ISBN:970-0-8444-1162-0).
 DCRM(B) is out of print, and is freely available as a PDF.
-Please note that the front cover is available as a separate PDF file.
+Note that the front cover is available as a separate PDF file.
 An electronic copy is also available through Cataloger’s Desktop (subscription service through the Library of Congress).
 Before coming to class, familiarize yourself with this manual, paying special attention to the preface and introductory sections, area 4, and Appendix G. Make sure you have this title and not Descriptive Cataloging of Rare Books, or the 1st or 2nd printings of DCRM(B).
 Please be sure to bring either a print or electronic version of DCRM(B) to class.

 Belanger, Terry.
 “Descriptive Bibliography.”
-In Book Collecting: a Modern Guide, edited by Jean Peters, 97–115.
+In Book Collecting: A Modern Guide, edited by Jean Peters, 97–115.
 New York & London: R.R.
 Bowker, 1977.
-This is a mandatory text, but out of print.
-Students are encouraged to hunt down a copy, read several times, and bring with them to Charlottesville for additional review during the week.
+Note: Students admitted to this course will receive further instructions for accessing this reading.